I went for an easy build with lots of tool storage - I didn't add a fence because I wanted to use the two cabinets as workstations too.

 I bought the plywood at Home Depot and asked them to cut all sheets half-lengthwise.
 I asked the guy about five times to set the machine dead on center, and well, it paid off because all sheets were exactly 24" -

-Before we head into this build, be sure to follow me on Instagram, Facebook, Pinterest, and YouTube, where I share behind the scenes of my builds and home decor projects.
+Before we head into this build, be sure to follow me on Instagram, Facebook, Pinterest, and YouTube, where I share behind-the-scenes of my builds and home decor projects.

 *This post contains affiliate links for your convenience.
 Click here to read my full disclosure policy.